Faba Beans Weeds

 Figure 11: The effect of desiccation timing on the 7-21 DAT Area Under the Desiccation Progress Curve (AUDPC) dry down rate at Scott and Kernen in 2018 and 2019.

-Herbicide significantly increased the dry down rate compared to the untreated check, with similar dry down rates between the three treatments (Figure 10).
-Desiccation timing also had a significant impact on dry down rate, with the 20% timing drying down 17% faster than the 60% treatment (Figure 11).
-There was no significant difference in dry down time between the 20–50% seed moisture desiccation timings.
+Herbicide significantly increased the dry-down rate compared to the untreated check, with similar dry-down rates across the three treatments (Figure 10).
+Desiccation timing also had a significant impact on dry-down rate, with the 20% timing drying down 17% faster than the 60% treatment (Figure 11).
+There was no significant difference in dry-down time between the 20–50% seed moisture desiccation timings.
 Green and black seed content was statistically impacted by herbicide timing, with the 20% timing significantly lower in green seed and higher in black seed than the 60% timing at each site-year.
 Quality results differed by site-year (Table 6).
 There was no significant difference in green seed content between the 20 and 30% timing at three of five site-years, and between the 20–50% desiccation timings in the remaining two site-years.
 There were no yield differences between any treatments.

 Table 6.
 Mean green seed values at different desiccation timings at Kernen 2018-2019, Scott 2018-2021.